jsmithdev/salesforce-resourcer/README.md

 VS Code extension for working with Salesforce Static Resources.

+## Dev Note

+This compliments the [Force Code Extension](https://github.com/celador/ForceCode/) which has been undergoing much dev work, changing how the force.json file is used.

+This is a particular challenge as this uses the password+token it once automatically generated.
+This does prove this solution works for static resources so to streamline it all I'm going to preform a pull-request on ForceCode when time permits.
+Good news is it also a vs code extension that uses jsForce so once I have a lay of the land, it shouldn't be too much of a stretch.

+When that's done and if the pull request is accepted, I'll label this deprecated but let it live on for any use cases I'm not aware of & learning.

+That said, if you find yourself in a pinch as I did when I created this -- just add `password: pass+token` to the force.json file manually.

 ## Features

 Adds `Work on a Static Resource` command to the command list.